Find a Wildlife Rehabilitator

 No online listing of rehabilitators.
 Call your Missouri Department of Conservation Regional Office to locate a licensed rehabilitator or try this website.

 No online listing of wildlife rehabilitators.
 Call your local Game and Parks Commission Conservation Officer to locate a licensed wildlife rehabilitator.
-You can also try contacting Nebraska Wildlife Rehab, Raptor Recovery Nebraska, or Wildlife Rescue Team.
+You can also try contacting Nebraska Wildlife Rehab, Raptor Woodland Refuge, Fontanelle Forest Nature Center (or call their Raptor recovery Rescue Hotline 1-866-888-7261), or Wildlife Rescue Team.

 Call your local Game and Fish office to locate a licensed rehabilitator.
 You can also consult Animal Protection of New Mexico’s list of wildlife rehabilitators.